isomerpages/imda-codesg/_in-schools/1a-code-for-fun-overview.md

 ![overview image](/images/in-schools/code-for-fun/code-for-fun-100609.jpg)

 The Code for Fun Enrichment Programme (offered jointly by IMDA and MOE) is offered to all MOE primary and secondary schools.
-The programme includes academic learning of related concepts using visual-based programming language, combining it with robotic kits and/or microcontrollers, to create a coding experience for the students.
+The programme includes learning of computational thinking concepts using visual-based programming language, combining it with robotic kits and/or microcontrollers, to create an engaging coding experience for the students.

 <br> The Code for Fun Enrichment Programme aims to:
 * Facilitate the exposure of a large base of students to coding and computational thinking; and